Decisions Have Momentum

 For those of you who ever played sports, you hunger for playing time.
 You live for the moments of being in the game.
 But what happens if you get sidelined and no longer get to start or play?
 It could be an injury, the quality of the team members shift, a disciplinary action, you change teams, or maybe a new coach takes over – whatever the reason, you find yourself sidelined.

 Being sidelined whether it’s on a sports team, a work team, or other teams in our lives can have a drastic impact on our confidence, self-esteem, attitude, self-talk, and drive.
-If we still have the hope of playing, we stay on the sidelines watching, wishing, wondering, doing some of the work yet fears can start to erode our confidence… fear of not being good enough, not accepted, failure.
+If we still have the hope of playing, we stay on the sidelines watching, wishing, wondering, and doing some of the work yet fears can start to erode our confidence… fear of not being good enough, not accepted, failure.

 If we lose hope of playing, we check out and ultimately we quit.